 Plans for the Institute’s continued use of The Saint John’s Bible include developing resources for teachers and catechists that illuminate how art can enrich and deepen our understanding of and encounter with Scripture.
 The Institute is also working to make the Bible more accessible to students.

-To receive updates about the free online course, please enter your email below.
+To receive updates about the free online course, please visit our webpage.

 Contact: Amy North, Program Director of Communications, 574-631-2894, firstname.lastname@example.org